mandarini/nyc-mfe-demo/README.md

 # AngularNYC - The Nx MFE HMR RsPack Demo - LOL right?

 > 🚀 **Welcome to the Nx Module Federation demo!**
-> This repo showcases how Nx simplifies micro-frontend development workflows.
+> This repo showcases how Nx simplifies micro-frontend development workflows with both **Webpack** and **Rspack** bundlers.

-> 🙌 **Special shoutout to [Colum Ferry](https://github.com/Coly010)** - the wizard behind Nx's Module Federation magic!
+> 🙌 **Special shoutout to [Colum Ferry](https://github.com/Coly010)** - the wizard behind Nx's Module Federation and RSpack magic!

 ## 🎯 What's This Demo About?

 **The Context:** Traditional Module Federation setup requires manual configuration of multiple dev servers, webpack configs, and coordinating HMR across boundaries.
 It works well, but involves more setup steps.

-**The Nx Approach:** This demo shows how Nx provides a streamlined developer experience for Module Federation with minimal configuration, while maintaining the same architectural benefits.
+**The Nx Approach:** This demo shows how Nx provides a streamlined developer experience for Module Federation with minimal configuration, while maintaining the same architectural benefits. **Plus, see how easy it is to switch from Webpack to Rspack!**

 ## 🏗️ What's In This Repo